smadhukumar/kafka/create/create.md

 ## Introduction

-This lab walks you through the steps to create an Oracle Cloud Infrastructure (OCI) GoldenGate deployment.
+In this lab, you learn to create the source and target Oracle Cloud Infrastructure (OCI) GoldenGate deployments.

 Estimated Time: 5 minutes

-### About Oracle Cloud Infrastructure GoldenGate Deployments
+### About OCI GoldenGate deployments

-Oracle Cloud Infrastructure GoldenGate deployment manages the resources it requires to function.
+OCI GoldenGate deployments contain and manage the resources it requires to function.
 The GoldenGate deployment also lets you access the GoldenGate deployment console, where you can access the OCI GoldenGate deployment console to create and manage processes such as Extracts and Replicats.

 ### Objectives

 In this lab, you will:
 * Locate Oracle Cloud Infrastructure GoldenGate in the Console
+* Create the source deployment
-* Create an OCI GoldenGate deployment
+* Create the target deployment
 * Review the OCI GoldenGate deployment details
 * Access the OCI GoldenGate deployment console